 This inventory features 14 multiple-choice questions, focusing on eight different concepts (including the importance of independent sampling, randomization, and the philosophy of experimentation).

 Thomas Deane and Kathy Nomme have worked together in completing this inventory.
 To read more about them, please click on their names or see the ‘People‘ page, from where you can message them directly.
-Once you have contacted them this way, Thomas and/or Kathy can provide you with a password to download the BEDCI package.

 The Biological Experimental Design Concept Inventory (BEDCI) has now been published in CBE – Life Sciences Education (Fall 2014).

 You can download the files that make up the complete Biological Experimental Design Concept Inventory (BEDCI) Package by click this link.